jkbhagatio/mini/paper/paper_outline.md

     - Artificial dataset (e.g. that used in CEBRA paper)

-      - Use RatInABox or NeuralPlayground or OurOwnMethod to construct ground-truth interpretable latents, and show that MINI can find them all
+      - Use RatInABox or NeuralPlayground or OurOwnMethod to construct ground-truth interpretable latents, and show that NLDisco can find them all

         - If can find all or almost all, then we're good with this alone!
 If not, then we need to show comparison to other methods to show it's not significantly worse.
 First option is ideal!